 Present the medals to the winners.
 Please inform each advancing debater and alternates that winners' information is posted on the UIL website.
+The State Meet webpage will serve as the information hub for the state tournament.
 They should review the information immediately.